Group4sem2/AI-Lab-Programs/README.md

 **List of Experiments**

-Write a program to implement Tic-tac-toe considering below given as current state and next turn is ‘X’- using AI approach.
+1. Write a program to implement Tic-tac-toe considering below given as current state and next turn is ‘X’- using AI approach.

-Or
+                                                           OR
    Write a program to implement Tic-tac-toe using AI approach.

-Write a program to implement Tic-tac-toe considering below given as current state and next turn is ‘X’ - using non-AI approach.
+2. Write a program to implement Tic-tac-toe considering below given as current state and next turn is ‘X’ - using non-AI approach.

-Or
+                                                           OR
    Write a program to implement Tic-tac-toe using Non-AI approach.

-Write a program to implement 8-puzzle using misplaced tiles heuristic function.
+3. Write a program to implement 8-puzzle using misplaced tiles heuristic function.
-Or
+                                                           OR
-Write a program to implement 8-puzzle using Manhattan distance heuristic function Or
+   Write a program to implement 8-puzzle using Manhattan distance heuristic function
+                                                           OR
    Write a program to implement 8-puzzle using A* Algorithm heuristic function.

-Develop a tiny expert system to predict whether a given person has cold and fever using SWI Prolog
+4. Develop a tiny expert system to predict whether a given person has cold and fever using SWI Prolog

-Develop a tiny expert system to predict fault in computer system using SWI Prolog
+5. Develop a tiny expert system to predict fault in computer system using SWI Prolog

-Develop a tiny expert system to recommend book to a person depending on age, interest, language.
+6. Develop a tiny expert system to recommend book to a person depending on age, interest, language.

-Write a program to implement Perceptron learning rule.
+7. Write a program to implement Perceptron learning rule.

-Design a fuzzy set membership function for a number close to 5
+8. Design a fuzzy set membership function for a number close to 5

-Develop a tiny expert system to identify type of animal using SWI Prolog
+9. Develop a tiny expert system to identify type of animal using SWI Prolog

-Develop a tiny expert system to identify type of person depending on his gender, age, hobbies, number of contacts using SWI Prolog
+10.Develop a tiny expert system to identify type of person depending on his gender, age, hobbies, number of contacts using SWI Prolog